Get the Skills to Become a Law Enforcement Professional

 Diploma and Degree Options

-As a student, you’ll start by taking the 12 month*, 30 credit Criminal Justice: Law Enforcement Diploma program.
-From there, you can choose to take an additional 6-months* of general education courses to complete the Criminal Justice: Law Enforcement Associate’s Degree.
+As a student, you’ll start by taking the 12 month*, 30 credit Law Enforcement Diploma program.
+From there, you can choose to take an additional 6-months* of general education courses to complete the Law Enforcement Associate’s Degree.
 With that option, you would graduate with both a diploma and a degree.

-At Beal College, we offer two Criminal Justice: Law Enforcement programs:
+At Beal College, we offer two Law Enforcement programs:

 If you are looking to quickly start a career in Law Enforcement, consider our 12-month* Diploma program.
 This program is intended for those who wish to take a faster, less in-depth approach to becoming a Law Enforcement professional.

-Our 16-month* Associate’s Degree program is designed to prepare you for a career in the criminal justice system and provides the opportunity for currently employed criminal justice professionals to further their education.
+Our 16-month* Associate’s Degree program is designed to prepare you for a career in law enforcement and provides the opportunity for currently employed law enforcement professionals to further their education.
 You will be provided with the skills and hands-on training you need to feel fully prepared to start a career as a Law Enforcement professional.

 Become Qualified in Law Enforcement

-Beal College offers you a practical approach to Criminal Justice education, one that you can put to use every day of your new career.
+Beal College offers you a practical approach to Law Enforcement education, one that you can put to use every day of your new career.
 Our courses will help you practice, develop, and master the skills you’ll need to respond to emergencies, provide public safety, and investigate suspicious and illegal activities.

 You must pass a mandatory fitness test to become a Police Officer, and Beal College has the only program in Maine that includes physical education classes.
 Our gym facilities, which include updated gym equipment, will help you accomplish this.
 Also, you’ll need to develop your physical conditioning and self-defense abilities to help prepare you for the challenges of your future career.